belkale/financial_independence/README.md

 Mutual Fund Insights by ValueResearch is a good magazine for Mutual Funds which you can purchase to keep yourself updated.

 Ensure that you dont have too many funds in your portfolio as that makes management difficult and reduces returns.
 Also ensure that you dont have more than 50% of your assets  or more than 50 lakhs in a single fund to avoid something like [FranklinTempleton Fiasco](https://economictimes.indiatimes.com/mf/analysis/how-franklin-fiasco-happened-and-what-we-learnt-from-it/articleshow/82210625.cms) impacting your assets.

+### National Pension Scheme (NPS)
+NPS is a good option to invest for your retirement due to taxation as well as low fund management cost.
+You can keep around 10%-15% of your investments in NPS.
+NPS gives you the option of maintaining fixed asset allocation like 70:30 and hence you dont have to rebalance explicitly.

 ## Use Google Sheets